P is for Pelvic Diaphragm

 Remember, while the Happy Baby Pose can be beneficial for the pelvic diaphragm, it's always essential to listen to one's body.
 If there's any discomfort, it's crucial to come out of the pose and, if necessary, consult with a yoga instructor or physical therapist knowledgeable about pelvic health.

-Using a yoni egg while experiencing a hypertonic pelvic diaphragm for some may be beneficial, though there are some very important things to be aware of before attempting to do so.
+Using yoni eggs and/or doing kegels when experiencing a hypertonic pelvic diaphragm on the other hand is not necessarily recommended, though if you do wish to, there are some very important things to be aware of before attempting to do so.

 Potential Concerns with Using a Yoni Egg for Hypertonic Pelvic Diaphragms: